SolidOS/solidos/README.md

 - [solid-panes](https://github.com/solid/solid-panes): a set of core solid-compatible panes based on solid-ui
 - [solid-ui](https://github.com/solid/solid-ui): User Interface widgets and utilities for Solid.
 Building blocks for solid-based apps

-In the above diagram, SolidOS is deployed on the [Node Solid Server (NSS)](https://github.com/solid/node-solid-server) BUT it can also be set up to run on the [Community Solid Server (CSS)](https://github.com/solid/community-server).
+In the above diagram, SolidOS is deployed on the [Node Solid Server (NSS)](https://github.com/solid/node-solid-server) BUT it can also be set up to run on the [Community Solid Server (CSS)](https://github.com/solid/community-server) or on ANY Solid server.
 When you download the SolidOS code, locally, a NSS is also installed to have everything ready to develop.

 ### SolidOS deeper technical topics